-When I walk amongst the megaliths nearby I marvel at how Stone Age humans had an immediate impulse to reverently honor and bury their dead in graves that have stood for thousands of years.
+When I walk amongst the megalithic tombs nearby where I live, I marvel at how Stone Age humans had an immediate impulse to reverently honor and bury their dead in graves that have stood for thousands of years.
 The Irish wake and the traditional funeral rites, whether you are Catholic, Protestant or agnostic, do much to celebrate the life of the departed as well as comforting the living left behind.

-In rural Ireland today there are residents who are glued to the local radio station for the Death Notices.
-Funerals happen fast in Ireland and even if a body is being brought home from abroad it is rare for there to be a delay above four days.
-If someone has died in hospital the first part of the rights is for the undertaker to collect the deceased and bring them home.
-There are no funeral parlours per se in rural Ireland; it is rare for someone not to be brought back to their homeplace where the family and neighbours can gather and sit up with them through the days and nights as prayers are said and the rosary recited.
+In rural Ireland today, there are residents who are glued to the local radio station for the Death Notices.
+(Yes, really!)
+Funerals happen fast in Ireland and even if a body is being brought home from abroad, it is rare for there to be a delay above four days.
+If someone has died in hospital, the first part of the rites is for the undertaker to collect the deceased and bring them home.
+There are no funeral parlors with viewing rooms in rural Ireland; it is rare for someone not to be brought back to their home place where the family and neighbors can gather and sit up with them through the days and nights as prayers are said and the rosary recited.

-When someone is first brought home if they are Catholic the priest arrives and the family have some private time for a short while before neighbours are admitted and the rosary is recited.
-The priest generally departs and then the visitors stream in, making their condolences to family members, signing the book, drinking the tea or sipping a whiskey, eating sandwiches that appear out of the kitchen as if on an assembly line.
+When someone is first brought home, if they are Catholic, the priest arrives and the family has some private time for a short while before neighbors are admitted and the rosary is recited.
+The priest generally departs and then the visitors stream in, making their condolences to family members, signing the book, drinking the tea or sipping a whiskey and eating sandwiches that appear out of the kitchen as if on an assembly line.
 Everyone gets a chance to go in and pay their respects and farewell to the dearly departed who is generally laid out in the best bedroom.